This module forms part of the Dimensions in Healthcare Framework so you may find it useful to familiarise yourself with the Framework first.

 30 hours contact time in university and 90 hours of self-study per single module.

-- The acquisition of all the competencies (note: in order to undertake this module you will need to have an assessor with the equivalent module to assess you in practice).
+A portfolio in which the student reflects on episodes of debridement and achievement of clinical competencies (note: in order to undertake this module you will need to have an assessor with the equivalent module to assess you in practice).

 If you're unable to use the online form for any reason, you can complete our PDF application form instead.